Calm Inflammation with an Anti-inflammatory Diet

 Get restful sleep

-● Disrupted sleep is linked to increased inflammation and atherosclerosis (the buildup of plaque in the vessels that’s linked with heart disease), so aim for 7-9 hours of restful sleep every night to help the body heal and repair
+● Disrupted sleep is linked to increased inflammation and atherosclerosis (the buildup of plaque in the vessels that’s linked with heart disease), so aim for 7-9 hours of restful sleep every night to help the body heal and repair.
+The body should not be burdened with digesting late night snacks while it is repairing your body during sleep.

 Quit smoking and limit alcohol